Here are some of the most commonly asked questions that we get about the FNCC.

 All contestants (and their models, if applicable) must attend pre-judging.

-Novices must arrive between 5:30p & 5:45p and have 1 minute TOTAL to address the judges and answer questions they may have (this is to include your verbal presentation AND the judges question.)
-Journeyman are to arrive no later than 7:00p and will have 3-4 minutes TOTAL with the judges (based on the number of contestants entered into this category) Professional must arrive by 7:30p and should be prepared for a TOTAL of 5-7 minutes of presentation and Q&A (based on the number of contestants entered into the professional category.)
-Youth must arrive by 8:00p and will spend 3 minutes with the judges. *Notes: contestants will not be allowed to check in prior to their call time listed above.
-Judging time varies depending on the number of contestants within your skill level (exact time will be announced at pre-judging.)
+The below times are a guideline and not exact times: Novices arrive between 5:30p & 5:40p and have 1 minute TOTAL to address the judges and answer questions they may have (this is to include the judges questions AND your responses.)
+Journeyman arrive by 6:30p and will have 3-4 minutes* TOTAL with the judges.
+Professional must arrive by 7:00p and should be prepared for a TOTAL of 5-7 minutes*.
+Youth must arrive no later than 8:00p and will spend 3 minutes with the judges. *Notes: Judging time varies depending on the number of contestants within your skill level (exact time will be announced at pre-judging.)
 Please also be aware that the judges reserve the right to make changes if they feel that your skills are better suited for a different skill level than the one for which you have registered.

 A couple of different things happen during this time: 1-This is when the judging actually takes place.
 Judges use this time to interview the designer and examine their costume.
-This is where you will defend your designs so come prepared: your allotted time is to include BOTH your presentation AND judges questions (and you definitely want to give the judges time to ask questions.
-Contestants that fail to arrive for pre-judging during their allotted time will be disqualified.
+This is where you will defend your designs so come prepared: your allotted time is to include BOTH the judges questions AND your responses.
+Contestants that fail to arrive for pre-judging will be disqualified.
 2-This contest is family-friendly.
 All costumes are checked for appropriateness.
 Costumes that are too revealing may be disqualified.
 While we are not discouraging revealing costumes or costumes based upon creations of a more mature theme, we do request that you consider fully the costume you are wearing and the venue in which you will be presenting it.
 If you have questions about the type of costume you have prior to arriving at the convention, please feel free to contact us so the staff can make a determination for you.
 3-We must place you in the line-up.
 There are several factors that must be taken into consideration when ushering contestants on and off stage.
 We need time to plan accordingly.

 Here's a list of things to consider: